symfony/symfony-docs/book/forms.rst

         php app/console generate:bundle --namespace=Acme/TaskBundle

-This class is a "plain-old-PHP-object" because, so far, it has nothing to do with Symfony or any other library.
+This class is a "plain-old-PHP-object" because, so far, it has nothing to do with Symfony2 or any other library.
 It's quite simply a normal PHP object that directly solves a problem inside *your* application (i.e. the need to represent a task in your application).
 Of course, by the end of this chapter, you'll be able to submit data to a ``Task`` instance (via an HTML form), validate